mattetti/merb-book/book-content/en/2-getting-started/8-request-path.markdown

 If caching is enabled, the request might not go through the entire process described above.
-Caching may happen within Merb, by Rack Middleware, by a Proxy server, or by the client web browser.
+Caching may happen within Merb, by a Rack Middleware, a Proxy server, or by the client web browser.